 - Place them in a large (1 liter or so) lidded jar.
 I use a large canning jar.
 (Don’t worry about properly sealing the jar, because these are not going to last long in your house.)

-- Add the salt and dill. then pour in the vinegar.
+- Add the salt, dill, and garlic, then pour in the vinegar.
 The level of liquid will appear to be very low, but have no fear.
 The salt will draw water out of the cukes.
 It won’t necessarily fill the jar, but that’s ok.
 Trust me.

 - Close the jar, and give it a good shake to mix up the ingredients., then put it in your fridge.

 - Give it another shake once or twice in the next few hours.